Enabling users for E9-1-1 in Lync Server 2013

 - When clients roam outside the network or connect from an undefined subnet, should the clients still be enabled for E9-1-1?

 If users are assigned a global, site, or per-user location policy, they can be required to manually enter a location into the client if the client is not located within a defined subnet or no location has been found by the Location Information service.
-For details, see Defining the User Experience for Manually Acquiring a Location.
+For details, see Defining the user experience for manually acquiring a location in Lync Server 2013.